 However, at the moment we didn't know if we had hit the target.
 The Electronics Warfare people in CIC told us the radar signal had disappeared about the same time the missile arrived, but you can bet the BARLOCK operators would have noticed if we had missed and shut down their radar!
 The next day our Weapons Department head CDR Foreman showed me aerial recon photos.
 The radar antennas were scattered all over southeast Asia, and what remained of the van was lying on its side at the edge of the crater.

 This was all classified Top Secret at the time, and our missile crews were told to keep quiet.
 Of course everyone aboard knew something was going on (missile shots were very noisy).
 I overheard one sailor say we had fired a nuclear warhead and he had seen the explosion!
 Such is scuttlebutt!

-After a few days and no more firing opportunities we left the area on 1 March 1972 to return to Yokosuka for R&R. The Chicago was in port when we arrived.
-Imagine our surprise when we learned that the bar girls in Honcho knew about the shot before we got there!
+After a few days and no more firing opportunities we left the area and went to Subic Bay in the Philippines for R&R. The Chicago was in port when we arrived.
+Imagine our surprise when we learned that the bar girls knew about the shot before we got there!
 One of our first class POs told me that as they walked into a bar one of the girls saw the ship's name patch on his sleeve and started asking about the missile shot!
 So much for secrecy!